murkl/arch-os/docs/REFERENCE.md

 | Kernels | `/usr/lib/modules/*/` | While rebuilding boot |
 | Snapshots | `@snapshots` on the btrfs top level | Mid-run; none means the rollback step is skipped |

-No network, ever - it may be what broke.
-Kernel images come from the package cache.
+Nothing it does needs a network - the network may be what broke, and kernel images come from the package cache. **Wireless network** on its menu joins one all the same, for whatever somebody wants to fetch in the shell.
+Nothing of the network starts before that, on its own partition or anywhere else.

 It repairs what the Installer of the same release makes, and nothing older: `linux-zen`, btrfs with the whole subvolume layout, systemd-boot.
 A disk installed by an earlier release - one short of a subvolume, on ext4 - is turned away with the reason, and opened by the Recovery of the release it was installed with.
 Every release stays on **[the release page](https://github.com/murkl/arch-os/releases)**.

-The password of an encrypted disk is typed once rather than twice: it already exists, and `cryptsetup` refuses a wrong one a second later and names the partition.
+The password of an encrypted disk is typed once rather than twice: it already exists, and it is tried on the disk right where it is typed - `cryptsetup open --test-passphrase`, which opens nothing - so a wrong one is refused on that page.
 A second box is for a password being chosen, which nothing can check until the system it belongs to boots.

+What the Recovery starts with on its own partition is put in force before the first page: the keyboard is loaded, and one that will not load is asked for again rather than left standing, since the password is typed next.

 **Note:** _A rollback builds the new `@` before touching the old one - a run that dies halfway leaves the system as found._